Mesothelioma Lawsuit

 • Faster: Trials add more time and risks to mesothelioma lawsuits.
 Settling a mesothelioma lawsuit means you can get compensation faster.

-• Less risky: Reaching a settlement guarantees you and your family will get mesothelioma compensation.
+• Less risky: Settling guarantees you and your family will get mesothelioma compensation.
 If you lose a trial, you might get more or less compensation than through a settlement, or no compensation at all.

 It’s highly unlikely your case will go to trial.
 According to Black’s Law Dictionary, around 95% of lawsuits settle out of court.